AnagS2000/Station4/README.md

 The files uploaded to the repository were used for programming the **HMI** and the **ladder logic** for the **PLC**.
 These files contain the configuration and logic needed to control the simulated processes, including the handling of RFID sensors, operator tasks, and quality checks.

-## How to Run the Simulation

-1. Open the project file in the simulation software.
-2. Simulate the processes for Station 4 using the pre-configured settings.
-3. Monitor the processes through the HMI and visualize the activity of the pistons, RFID sensor (simulated button), and quality check outcomes.

 ## Results

-The simulation will help evaluate:
-- **Automated transportation** and resource allocation in Station 4.
-- **Efficiency** of the operator and machine interaction.
-- **Quality control** and real-time monitoring of production processes.

-Additionally, a video of the physical implementation of the project is available.
+A video of the physical implementation of the project is available.
 You can view the implementation video at the following link:
 [Implementation Video](https://drive.google.com/file/d/1w6d39z9hM3CSn1z_oVqoCSAur2E7vjz9/view?usp=sharing)

 ## Contact